totaljs/jRouting/readme.md

 #### jRouting.on('location')

-> Capture a new location.
+> Captures a new location.

 ```js
 jRouting.on('location', function(url) {